-Regular weed control throughout the offset revegetation areas as well as the greater site is undertaken year round.
+Regular weed control throughout the revegetation areas, as well as the greater site is undertaken throughout the year.
 A range of priority weed species are targeted with manual, mechanical and chemical control methods as required.
-Hand weeding of exotic plants growing within tree guards is carried out to avoid competition with the tubestock seedlings.
-Further herbicide treatments are applied across the revegetation areas to control weeds and reduce quantity of weed seed within the soil seedbank.
+Hand weeding of exotic plants growing within tree guards is carried out to avoid competition with the seedlings.
+Further herbicide treatments are applied across the revegetation areas, and remnant native vegetation to control weeds and reduce quantity of weed seed within the soil seedbank.